Hard-drives and floppy-drives manufactured by Micropolis were in large parts sold as original equipment

 Data on disk was Group coded (GCR).
 Earlier models used the Micropolis

-1006 II (single sided) and 1006-IV
+1006 II (single

-1106 IV (double sided) drives nicknamed "
+(single sided) and 1106 IV (double sided) drives nicknamed "

 Micropolis Safari" drives.